rbeuseli/cpp-basics/tasks.md

  * This code has several errors.
 Fix them so that the code works and produces a useful result.
  * Modify the code to get tempf via the command line argument.
+ * What happens if you call tempf with an int argument instead of a double.
  * What happens if you type in nonsense?
 How might you deal with that?
+ * Write an overloaded version of tempf which takes an int argument instead of a double and behaves slightly differently.
+Have it return a value that is rounded to the closest whole number.
+Does it matter if the return type is int or double in this case?